EndPointCorp/end-point-blog/2013/08/05/little-spree-big-performance-problems.html.md

 Now imagine what will happen with the order from the first screenshot.
 We have 15100 inventory units for that one.
 They will be meticulously destroyed from the inventory one by one in a loop after the checkout.
 This method was born to crash the application!

-## Solution
+### Solution

 A simple mindful refactoring was enough to solve the problem for me.
-There is no need to call "destroy" in the loop for every single inventory unit because we can use the efficient "destroy_all" method.
-I'm sure this can be optimized further, but it was enough to get rid of the timeout:
+There is no need to call “destroy” in the loop for every single inventory unit because we can use the efficient “destroy_all” method.
+I’m sure this can be optimized further, but it was enough to get rid of the timeout:

 ```ruby
 def self.destroy_units(order, variant, quantity)